WDRshadow/WDRshadow/README.md

 ## Education Background ##

+ - **2025 - present** Empolyed by a CFD company and working for developing linear solving system.

- - **2023 - present** MSc in Computer Simulations for Science and Engineering (COSSE), TU Berlin and KTH
+ - **2024 - 2025** MSc in Computer Simulations for Science and Engineering, KTH

+ - **2023 - 2025** MSc in Scientific Computing, TU Berlin

  - **2021 - 2023** BEng in Mechanical Engineering, The University of Edinburgh